Enrolling in National Health Insurance

 Reason Required Documents

-If living at a different address to go to school Health insurance card, (school) enrollment certificate
+If living at a different address to go to school One of the following: health insurance card, eligibility confirmation document, or notification of eligibility information and a (school) enrollment certificate

 If you have lost your health insurance card or it gets damaged -